Missouri Hourly Paycheck Calculator

 Most other MO citiesN/AN/ANo withholdingNo employee wage tax

-• Overtime: Most non-exempt workers earn 1.5× the regular rate after 40 hours/week (FLSA baseline; Missouri has no separate daily OT rule).
+• Overtime: Non-exempt workers earn 1.5× regular rate after 40 hours/week (FLSA baseline; Missouri has no daily OT rule).

-• Pay frequency: Employers must pay on a regular, predictable schedule (commonly biweekly or semimonthly) with itemized wage statements.
+• Pay frequency: Employers must pay on a regular, predictable schedule (biweekly or semimonthly) and provide itemized wage statements.

 • Leave rules: Review Missouri minimum wage, tip credit, youth wage, and any local ordinances (e.g., paid leave programs) that may supplement state standards.

-• Missouri Form MO W-4 (Employee’s Withholding Certificate).
+• Missouri Form MO W-4 (Employee Withholding Certificate)

-• City earnings tax forms (e.g., Kansas City, St. Louis) when applicable.
+• City earnings tax forms (Kansas City, St. Louis) if applicable

-• Missouri unemployment (employer) account registration; required workplace posters.
+• Missouri unemployment (employer) registration; required workplace posters

 Enter hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, city/residency, and pretax/post-tax deductions.
-The calculator applies FICA, federal, Missouri state, and any city earnings tax to show a line-by-line estimate.
+The calculator applies FICA, federal, Missouri state, and any city earnings tax to produce a detailed take-home estimate.

 Why is there a city tax on my Missouri paycheck?